jclaw/email-typo-checker/README.md

 ## Description

 Most emails these days use common domain names like gmail, yahoo, etc., and those are easy to check for.
 But we can also check the personal section.
-To do so, you need the user's first and last name.
+To do so, you need the user’s first and last name.

 Some words on the way it works!
 Most email typos are off by one character, and I am leveraging that fact.
 To check if a chunk of letters are similar to a name, for example, I check 4 cases.
 Using the name "jackson", the following strings would fall into each of these cases:
 1) extra letter: jackshon